linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Week 2/MS Sustainability of Earnings and Forecasting.md

 We estimate mean-reversion estimates of sales growth and ROA for the current constituents of the MSCI ACWI for which we have 2011 financial statements in three steps.

-NaN.
-We obtain the forecasts by estimating recursive regressions (as defined before) per industry-quintile of forward growth (profitability) on current growth (profitability) using data that spans the period 2000-2010.
+1. We obtain the forecasts by estimating recursive regressions (as defined before) per industry-quintile of forward growth (profitability) on current growth (profitability) using data that spans the period 2000-2010.
 We require at least 10 observations per regression.
-NaN.
-We classify the available 2011 observations in industry-quintiles.
+2. We classify the available 2011 observations in industry-quintiles.
 We require at least five observations per industry to define the quintiles.
-NaN.
-We use the estimated intercepts and slopes per industry-quintile to construct out-of-sample forecasts using the 2011 realizations.
+3. We use the estimated intercepts and slopes per industry-quintile to construct out-of-sample forecasts using the 2011 realizations.
 Using the forecasted sales growth and ROA we can compute the forecasted change from current 2011 values.

 The exhibits in the note report the medians of all metrics per relevant industry-quintile.